Review and road test of the Jaguar F-PACE

 Market and Model

-'Portfolio' is the luxury option but can be had with the 2.0-litre diesel for just shy of £40,000.
+'Portfolio' is the luxury option but can be had with the 2.0-litre diesel for just over £41,000.
 Over 'Prestige', it adds a panoramic roof, heated front screen and headlight washers as well as a leather-effect dashboard top.
 Options include a 12.3" virtual instrument cluster similar to that offered by Audi, an uprated infotainment system and four-zone climate control.
 The F-PACE should be commended for offering autonomous emergency braking as standard on all models, along with a lane departure warning system and traffic sign recognition on top of airbags and all the electronic nannies we take for granted these days.
 Those that tow will also appreciate the trailer stability assist.

 Cost of Ownership